mobiletechnologies/litecoin-demo/scripts/README.md

 Wanted behaviour

-- get some data from the file (`data_file.txt`) excluding header
+- get some data from the file (`data_file.txt`) excluding headers

-- re-arrange cols for output
+- re-arrange columns for output

-- change the standard UID adding a prefix, sorting list by vote
+- change the standard UID adding a prefix, sorting list by column vote

-- Fix some wrong chars
+- Fix some unwanted chars

-- Update TODO field with a date
+- Update all `TODO` value with current date

 - Uppercase results

-It finally output rows in terminal as CSV.
+Finally output rows in terminal as CSV.

 ```bash
 $ ./script1.sh